ksqlDB is an event streaming database purpose-built to help developers create stream processing applications on top of Apache Kafka®.

 - Create a table in Confluent Cloud ksqlDB

 - Create an API key for Confluent Cloud ksqlDB through the Confluent Cloud CLI

-- Access a ksqlDB application in Confluent Cloud with an API key
+- Accessing a ksqlDB application in Confluent Cloud with API keys

 - Connect ksqlDB to Confluent Cloud

 - Migrate Confluent Cloud ksqlDB applications

 - What are the technical requirements of ksqlDB?

 - Is ksqlDB owned by the Apache Software Foundation?